-All staff members will receive regular safeguarding and child protection training and updates, including online safety, in relation to local and national changes, but at least annually, providing them with relevant skills and knowledge to safeguard children effectively.
-At least one member of the safeguarding team will attend the Local Authority Safeguarding network termly.
-This information will then be shared with staff during weekly safeguarding breakfast briefings.
+All staff members will receive regular safeguarding and child protection training and updates, including online safety and their role and responsibility in relation to filtering and monitoring as required, providing them with the relevant skills and knowledge to safeguarding children effectively.
+They will receive updates in relation to local and national changes, but at least annually, providing them with relevant skills and knowledge to safeguard on member of the safeguarding team will attend the Local Authority Safeguarding network termly.
+This information will then be shared with staff through the weekly bulletin and weekly safeguarding team meeting.

-To recognise the expertise built within staff by training and managing concerns on a daily basis, staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy (KCSiE Part 2, 116)
+To recognise the expertise built within staff by training and managing concerns on a daily basis, staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy.